BorgNumberOne/Weishaupt_CanApiJson/README.md

 **Conclusion:**

 With the help of the pattern/mapping table you can read/write everything from/to your **CanApiJson compatible** Weishaupt gas heating system, oil heating system, or heat pump.
-Now, everything is possible in: Home Assistant, Node Red, Linux Terminal command(curl), Windows terminal/shell/command prompt.
+Now, everything is possible in: Home Assistant, Node Red, Linux Terminal command(curl), Windows terminal/shell/command prompt (curl).

-**Old/draft:**
+Even

+**Old research /draft:**

 The ID is everytime the same --> did Weishaupt forget to implent something unique?